rojadasappa/AI-powered-Vehicle-Damage-Assessment-System/README.md

 - **Web Interface**: User-friendly Flask web application
 - **Report Generation**: Detailed damage assessment reports
 - **User Management**: User registration, login, and damage history
+-
+## Dataset
+The car damage severity dataset is not included in this repository due to size constraints.

+Dataset source:
+- Kaggle: Car Damage Severity Dataset

+To use the dataset:
+1. Download the dataset from Kaggle
+2. Extract it into:
+   data/datasets/car_damage_severity/

 ## Quick Start